 Mashups can appear in test questions, discussions, assignments, or as a standalone piece of content.
 You can also add a clip of a movie or a photo in a journal, blog, or wiki.

-Your institution and instructors determine which mashup types are available in the editor.
-Typically, the menu includes these types:
+Your institution and instructors determine which mashup types appear in the editor.
+Typically, the Add Content menu includes these types:

 - Flickr®: Share photographic images.

 - SlideShare: Share slide presentations, documents, or Adobe PDF portfolios.

 - YouTube: Share online videos.

 - Dropbox: Share files from your Dropbox account.

 Doesn't seem familiar?
 Jump to the "Ultra" help about adding videos in the editor.

 Wherever you want to add a social media element, access the editor.
 Select the Add Content icon and choose the type you want to search, such as YouTube Video.